Boromycin: General information

 Boromycin has potential medical uses as an antibiotic for treating Gram-positive bacterial infections, coccidiosis, and certain protozoal infections, but its efficacy and safety in clinical settings were not determined.
 Boromycin has not been approved as a drug for medical use in the USA (by the FDA), Europe, Canada, Japan, Russia, China, or the former Soviet Union.

 Boromycin is a boron-containing compound produced by Streptomyces antibioticus, isolated from the soil of Ivory Coast.
 It exhibits antimicrobial properties, inhibiting the growth of gram-positive bacteria while having no effect on certain gram-negative bacteria and fungi.
 Boromycin has also shown activity against protozoa of the genera Plasmodium and Babesia.

 In addition to its antimicrobial effects, boromycin has been studied to treat and prevent coccidiosis in susceptible poultry.
 It has been predicted to inhibit the replication of HIV-1 and the synthesis of proteins, RNA, and DNA in whole cells of Bacillus subtilis.
 Boromycin binds to the cytoplasmic membrane within the cell and is antagonized by surface-active compounds.
 It is bound to lipoprotein and does not influence the K+, Na+-ATPase of the cytoplasmic membrane.

 The removal of boric acid from the boromycin molecule leads to a loss of antibiotic activity.
 There are minor products of boromycin fermentation, differing in the acylation position.
-Experiments with feeding the production strain Sorangium cellulosum with specific isotopes have shed light on the biosynthesis of tartrolons, which are closely related to boromycin and aplasmomycin.
+Experiments with feeding the production strain Sorangium cellulosum with specific isotopes have clarified the biosynthesis of tartrolons, which are closely related to boromycin and aplasmomycin.

 Research

 Boron, the essential trace element found in boromycin, benefits plants, animals, and humans.
-Boron-containing compounds such as boromycin have gained attention for their potential medicinal applications.
+Boron-containing compounds such as boromycin have been studied for potential medicinal applications.

 Researchers are exploring the incorporation of boron into biologically active molecules, including for boron neutron capture therapy of brain tumors.
 The role of the boron atom in neutron capture therapy for malignant brain tumors is to target tumor cells selectively.
 When a non-radioactive boron isotope (^{10}B) is administered and accumulates in tumor cells, these cells can be selectively destroyed when irradiated with low-energy thermal neutrons.
 The collision of neutrons with ^{10}B releases high linear energy transfer particles, such as α-particles and lithium-7 nuclei, which can selectively destroy the tumor cells while sparing surrounding normal cells.

 Some boron-containing biomolecules may also act as signaling molecules interacting with cell surfaces.